justan0ob/EDA-on-Food-dataset/README.md

 The Nutritional Comparison Tool allowing us to compare the nutritional profiles of two foods side by side.
 This feature facilitated informed decision-making, guiding users towards choices aligned with their health goals.
+Among different type of bread what changes can be make in bread to make it more healthy for daily edible food with good content of protein and fiber in it.